KaihuaHuang/kaihuahuang.github.io/_posts/2020-2-12-Singleton.md

 For example, in derivative pricing, there should be only one UK::Exchange calendar.
 In this case, we can make the UK::Exchange calendar as a Singleton.

+In practice, singleton is preferred to apply on data-heavy class instead of method-heavy class.
+And the key concern of the singleton is that there should be only one object is needed.
+Everytime when you use singleton, you shold ask yourself that what if there are 2 object?
+Is it OK?
+For example, the external data server should maintain only one object.
+If there are 2 objects refer to the same phsical sever, it will cause problems.

+What's more, singleton is just a concept in the current session.
+For example, the singleton in dll is just under the scope of dll.
+If there are multiple process load the dll, each process will have its own singleton.
+But this problem can be solved by putting the singleton in [shared memeory](http://www.it1352.com/494554.html).

 ## Quick Example
 Below is the simplest singleton implementation just for illustration.
 In this case, the program doesn't even instantiate a object of UKExchangeCalendar.
 It uses static member to gurantee that only one copy of data members is allocated.
 ``` cpp